11DE784A/11DE784A.github.io/index.markdown

 ## Fun Stuff

 I am currently reading
+_Seeing Like a Feminist_ by Nivedita Menon.
+I recently finished reading
 _The Sapling Cage_ by Margaret Killjoy,
 and
 _Entitled_ by Kate Manne.
-I recently finished reading
-_Normal People_ by Sally Rooney.

-I recently watched _Love Lies Bleeding_.
+I recently watched _Longlegs_.

 I recently finished a playthrough of _Signalis_.